MatthewGregoire42/LoyaltyPointsCrypto/README.md

 This code accompanies the paper CheckOut: User-Controlled Anonymization for Supermarket Loyalty Programs.

 Raw data collected in our evaluation is reported in `data_client.txt` and `data_server.txt`.
-Client measurements were taken on a Moto G Stylus 5G running Android 11, and server measurements were taken on an Intel Core i7 @ 3.60 GHz running Ubuntu 20.04.6 LTS.
+Client measurements were taken on a Moto G Stylus 5G phone running Android 11, and server measurements were taken on a server with an Intel Core i7-11700K processor @ 3.60 GHz running Ubuntu 20.04.6 LTS.

 ## Installation

 To run the code, first rename the parent directory from `LoyaltyPointsCrypto` to `crypto`.
 The project is built in Rust and Python, and has the following dependencies:

 * Maturin.
 To install, follow the instructions at https://www.maturin.rs/tutorial.html.
-Before installing the following Python libraries, start a Python virtual environment as described at the link.
+Before installing the following Python libraries, start a Python virtual environment as described in the tutorial.
 * Cryptography (Python library): https://cryptography.io/en/latest/
 * Pymerkle: https://github.com/fmerg/pymerkle